studiouniverse/Eyesore/README.md

 I would've liked to add more levels, but the gifs take up too much space.

 More animations, and maybe some particle effects, would have also been a nice touch.
-Had some nice ideas for dying/reviving where your old body turns to ash.
+Had some nice ideas for dying/reviving where your old body turns to 'ash', and your new body grows at the start from that ash.

 Fun fact: in one version of the game your dead body became part of the level permanently, but I quickly removed the feature when I thought about all the problems that could cause.